WookieMonster/Validation-Class/readme.md

 ## Examples:

 Before any validation can take place the rules and fields need to be set.
 Rules can be set by the first parameter of __construct() or by the setRules() method, or individually by the setRule() method.
+Note: your rules and fields arrays must have the same indexes otherwise RulesFieldsMismatchException will be thrown.

 Set $rules array using the constructor or setRules() methods: